dA505819/Aviation-Safety/README.md

 # Aviation Safety

-The project is designed to know the reasons for the accidents and fatalities in airplanes from 1984-1999 and 2000-2014 period.
+The project is designed to know the reasons for accidents and fatalities in airplanes from 1984-1999 and 2000-2014 period.

 # Dataset